Share the Gospel

 • Pray that God would give you an opportunity to use it in an everyday conversation with someone from one of your ponds.

-Hopefully, these steps give you a framework to prepare well for personal evangelism.
+These steps are a framework to prepare well for personal evangelism.
 The more you prepare, the more ready you will feel to take the next step.

 Engaging in Personal Evangelism